karthi3022/SQL-Driven-Consumer-Goods-Analysis/README.md

 **Challenge Overview:**

-I,Manisha Deepshikha Patra tasked with reviewing the document 'ad-hoc-requests.pdf,' which contains ten ad hoc data analysis requests that represent real-world business needs.
+I,Karthikeyan tasked with reviewing the document 'ad-hoc-requests.pdf,' which contains ten ad hoc data analysis requests that represent real-world business needs.
 My role is to use SQL queries to address these requests, transforming raw data into meaningful insights.
 Additionally, I will create a presentation to showcase my  findings.
 This presentation should not only convey the results but also demonstrate my ability to present data clearly and persuasively.

 **Task Description:**